Meta-Referential Games to Learn Compositional Learning Behaviours: Further experiments:

-Each game consists of two turns: in the first turn, a stimulus is presented to the RL agent, and only a \textit{no-operation} (NO-OP) action is made available to the RL agent, while, on the second turn, the agent is asked to recall the \textbf{discrete $l(i)$ latent value} that the previously-presented stimulus had instantiated, on a given $i$-th dimension, where value $i$ for the current game is uniformly sampled from $\mathcal{U}(1;N_{dim})$ at the beginning of each game.
-On the second turn, the agent's available action space now consists of discrete actions over the range $[1;max_{j}{d(j)}]$, where $max_{j}{d(j)}$ is a hyperparameter of the task representing the maximum number of latent values for any factor dimension.
+Each recall game consists of two steps: in the first step, a stimulus is presented to the RL agent, and only a \textit{no-operation} (NO-OP) action is made available, while, on the second step, the agent is asked to infer/recall the \textbf{discrete $l(i)$ latent value} (as opposed to the representation of it that it observed, either in the SCS or OHE/MHE form) that the previously-presented stimulus had instantiated, on a given $i$-th dimension, where value $i$ for the current game is uniformly sampled from $\mathcal{U}(1;N_{dim})$ at the beginning of each game.
+The value of $i$ is communicated to the agent via the observation on this second step of different stimulus that in the first step: it is a zeroed out stimulus with the exception of a $1$ on the $i$-th dimension on which the inference/recall must be performed when using SCS representation, or over all the OHE/MHE dimensions that can encode a value for the $i$-th latent factor/attribute when using the OHE/MHE representation.
+On the second step, the agent's available action space now consists of discrete actions over the range $[1;max_{j}{d(j)}]$, where $max_{j}{d(j)}$ is a hyperparameter of the task representing the maximum number of latent values for any latent/factor dimension.
 In our experiments, $max_{j}{d(j)}=5$.
-While the agent is rewarded at each game for recalling correctly, we only focus on the performance over the games of the second shot, that is to say on the games where the agent has theoretically received enough information to infer the density distribution over each dimension $i$'s $[-1,+1]$ range.
-Indeed, observing the whole symbolic space once (on the first shot) is sufficient (but not necessary, especially as seen in the case of the OHE representations).
+While the agent is rewarded at each game for recalling correctly, we only focus on the performance over the games of the second shot, i.e. on the games where the agent has theoretically received enough information to infer the density distribution over each dimension $i$'s $[-1,+1]$ range.
+Indeed, observing the whole symbolic space once (on the first shot) is sufficient (albeit not necessary, specifically in the case of the OHE/MHE representation).

-Our results in Figure~\ref{fig:recall-results-illustration} present a large gap of performance in terms of accuracy over all the games of the second shot, depending on whether the recall task is evaluated using OHE or SCS representations.
-We attribute the poor performance in the SCS context to the fact that a binding problem is instantiated.
+\textbf{Results.} Figure~\ref{fig:scs-stimuli-over-episode}(right) details the recall accuracy over all the games of the second shot of our baseline RL agent throughout learning.
+There is a large gap of asymptotic performance depending on whether the Recall task is evaluated using OHE/MHE or SCS representations.
+We attribute the poor performance in the SCS context to the instantiation of a BP.
+We note again that during those experiments the number of object-centric samples was kept at $O=1$, thus emphasising that the BP is solely depending on the use of the SCS representation and does not require object-centrism.